TelegramBots/book/src/example-bot.md

 }
 ```

-When you run this program via `dotnet run`, it runs forever(until forcefully stopped) waiting for
+When you run this program via `dotnet run`, it runs forever (until forcefully stopped) waiting for
 text messages.
-Open the chat with your bot in Telegram and send a text message to it.
-Bot should
+Open the chat with your bot in Telegram and send him a text message -
-reply in no time.
+you should get a reply in no time.

-We subscribe to `OnMessage` event on bot client to take action on messages that users send to the bot.
+We subscribe to the `OnMessage` event on bot client to take action on messages that users send to the bot.

 By invoking `StartReceiving()`, bot client starts fetching updates([`getUpdates`] method) for the bot
 from Telegram Servers.
-This is an asynchronous operation so an infinite loop is used right after that
-to keep the app running in this demo.
+This is an asynchronous operation, so in this demo, we use an infinite loop to keep the app running.

-When user sends a message, `Bot_OnMessage()` is invoked with the message object in the event argument.
+When a user sends a message, `Bot_OnMessage()` gets invoked with the message object in the event argument.
 We are expecting a text message so we check for `Message.Text` value.
-Finally, we send a text message
-back to the same chat that we received the message in.
+Finally, we send a text message back to the same chat we got the message from.

 [`getMe`]: https://core.telegram.org/bots/api#getme
 [`getUpdates`]: https://core.telegram.org/bots/api#getupdates